We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Clorox and Lysol disinfecting wipes both kill 99.9% of germs, bacteria, and viruses when used as directed.
 The key phrase to pay attention to is: when used as directed.
-In order to kill 99.9% of germs, you need to use enough wipes so that the surface you’re cleaning remains wet for at least 4 minutes.
+To kill 99.9% of germs, you need to use enough wipes so that the surface you’re cleaning remains wet for at least 4 minutes.

 Besides the germ-killing ingredient that Clorox and Lysol share, their other ingredients differ slightly but serve the same purposes.
 These minor material differences have no impact on their ability to kill germs.

-If killing germs is your main concern, you should focus less on which brand to choose and more on understanding how to properly use them in order to get the maximum effect.
+If killing germs is your main concern, you should focus less on which brand to choose and more on understanding how to properly use them to get the maximum effect.

 Now that you know the basics about Clorox and Lysol disinfecting wipes, let’s get into some more detail.

-Use the links below to quickly navigate this article.
+Use the links below to navigate this article quickly.

 - How to Properly Use Disinfecting Wipes